hallowichig0/acf-ajax-grid-gallery/readme.txt

 == Installation ==

 1. Copy the `acf-ajax-grid-gallery` folder into your `wp-content/plugins` folder
-2. Activate the Advanced Custom Fields: Photo Gallery plugin via the plugins admin page
+2. Activate the ACF Ajax Grid Gallery plugin via the plugins admin page
 3. Please refer to the description for more info regarding the field type settings

 == Changelog ==